-Jim is also trying to arrange for our film crew to interview another octogenarian player, Jerry Magee who lost to Moe 5&4 in the 36 hole final of the 1956 Canadian Amateur Championship—Moe’s second consecutive.
+Jim is also trying to arrange for our film crew to interview another octogenarian player, Jerry Magee who lost to Moe 5&4 in the 36 holes final of the 1956 Canadian Amateur Championship—Moe’s second consecutive.
 Jerry, Jim says, “remembers every shot.”

-Then there’s Tony Evershed, sharing the golfing Evershed family ebullience, who brought along a leather bound compilation of Moe Norman memorable media mentions that bespeaks of how important the world’s greatest ball striker is to his peers.
+Then there’s Tony Evershed, sharing the golfing Evershed family ebullience, who brought along a leather-bound compilation of Moe Norman memorable media mentions that bespeaks of how important the world’s greatest ball striker is to his peers.

 Kevin Thistle’s hospitality, he said, is based on his enthusiasm for our documenting Moe’s Feeling of Greatness.
 Kevin says it’s important because “our young members never had the opportunity to know and experience Moe’s greatness and it is such a strong part of Canada’s golf history.”